 Public inspection of statutory company registers

 Limited companies have a legal duty to make their statutory registers available for public inspection at either the registered office or SAIL address, or they can elect to keep information on company registers at Companies House.
-These records should be made available every working day between 9am and 5pm.
+These records should then be made available every working day between 9am and 5pm.

 Should anyone then wish to inspect a company’s statutory records, a written request must be made to the company.
 This must state the preferred date and also the time that they wish to visit the registered office or SAIL address.

 When an inspection of the register is requested, a company has just 5 days to make a decision on whether to comply with the request or not.
 During any inspection of statutory registers, the company must make them available for a period of at least two hours.